Presidency of Harry S. Truman: Reconversion

 Truman was particularly concerned about keeping unemployment levels low; nearly 2 million people lost jobs within days of the Japanese surrender, and he feared that even more would lose their jobs in the following months.
 Liberal New Dealers pushed for an explicit federal commitment to ensuring "full employment," but Congress instead passed the Employment Act of 1946.
 The act created the Council of Economic Advisers and mandated the federal government "to foster and promote free competitive enterprise and the general welfare... and to promote maximum employment, production, and purchasing power.

-The United States had instituted price controls and wage controls during the war in order to avoid large-scale inflation or deflation.
-Within the Truman administration, some advocated lifting these controls immediately in order to allow private industries to hire new workers, while others feared that immediately lifting the controls would lead to runaway inflation.
+The United States had instituted price controls and wage controls during the war to avoid large-scale inflation or deflation.
+Within the Truman administration, some advocated lifting these controls immediately to allow private industries to hire new workers, while others feared that immediately lifting the controls would lead to runaway inflation.
 Truman sought to find a middle course between the two camps; price controls on many nonessential items were lifted by the end of September 1945, but others remained in place by the end of 1945.
 Increasingly concerned about inflation, Truman reimposed some price controls in December 1945, but the unpopularity of those controls led the administration to seek other ways to curb inflation, including cuts to federal spending.
 In July 1946, after average prices rose at the unprecedented rate of 5.5 percent, Truman won passage of a bill that extended his authority to institute price controls on some items.
 Though unemployment remained low, labor unrest, inflation, and other issues badly damaged Truman's popularity, which in turn contributed to a poor Democratic showing in the November 1946 mid-term elections.
 After the Republican victory in those elections, Truman announced the end of all federal wage and price controls, with the exception of rent controls.